 Finding Encouragement By Brainstorming Solutions!

 Take a few moments to do some brainstorming.
-This brief, yet very productive exercise that may take approximately 20 minutes, depending on how much thought you put into it, and how complicated your life is at the present time.
+This brief yet very productive exercise may take approximately 20 minutes, depending on how much thought you put into it and how complicated your life is at present.

 1. Find a place where you can be all alone without being disturbed.
 I encourage you to think with God’s help.
 Start by asking God to direct you.

 2. Then begin to brainstorm topics that are going on in your life right now (relationships, responsibilities, problems, good things, etc.) or, in other words, take an inventory of your life on two 8×11 sheets of paper.
-Designate one sheet for good things that are going on and the second sheet for no so good things going on.
+Designate one sheet for good things going on and the second sheet for no-so-good things going on.
 After writing your two lists, then you are ready to move forward in this brainstorming exercise.

 Allow Your Strategic Plan To Work For You

-3. Next decide what things are going good that you want to keep the same, and what are some not so good that you want to improve, or possibly just get eliminate?
-Start your “plan of attack,” by circling the things you want to keep the same.
+3. Next, decide what things are going well that you want to keep the same, and what are some not so good that you want to improve or possibly eliminate?
+Start your “plan of attack” by circling the things you want to keep the same.

-4. Then the things on the list that are not going that good, on the other sheet of paper, write your plan on what are some possible solutions to make things better if they are worth salvaging.
+4. Then, the things on the list that are not going that good, on the other sheet of paper, write your plan on possible solutions to make things better if they are worth salvaging.